gobjects.h

 typedef GObject GPolygon;

-function creates an empty polygon.
+newGPolygon function creates an empty polygon.

 To complete the figure, you need to add vertices to the polygon